Handbook

 Line1 is the given line and C is the point external to it.

-Build the line Line1, using Line
+Build the line Line1, using Line, and the point

-C, using Point
+C, using Point.

 Build a circle Circle1, centered in a point A of Line1, using

-Circle with center point
+Circle with center point, with radius AC.

 This circle intersects Line1 in a point D.